PrimeTimeTran/rn-currencyconverter/README.md

 ```

 ![name](./assets/2a.png)
 We can see a VND to USD button now.
 This one will handle VND to USD conversion for the user.
-Now the power of React is going to shine.
-Let's use this component again in order to add a USD to VND button.
+Now we need to do the same thing for USD to VND.
+Nest another `ConversionTypeButton` component in the body of the return.

 **E)** Add a second `ConversionTypeButton` for USD to VND